rahulcpatne-iitkgp/mail-protocol-smtp/README.md

 ### Concurrency Model

 The server uses **I/O multiplexing with `select()`** to handle multiple concurrent client connections within a single-threaded event loop.
-This approach:

-- Avoids multi-threading complexity and synchronization overhead
-- Maintains per-client state in a fixed array (`MAX_CLIENTS = 100`)
+All sockets in server mode are set to NON-BLOCKING.

 - Uses a 1-second select timeout to periodically check for mode selection timeouts
 - Each client has an independent receive buffer for handling partial TCP reads (TCP stream reassembly)

-### Mailbox File ID Management

-- Each user's mailbox is stored in `mailbox/<username>/`
-- Mail files are named with monotonically increasing integers (`1.txt`, `2.txt`, etc.)
-- On server startup, the highest existing ID is determined by scanning each user's directory
-- The next ID is always `max_existing_id + 1`, ensuring **deleted IDs are never reused**
-- This approach persists across server restarts

-### Protocol State Machines
+### Protocol States

 **SMTP2 (Send Mode):**
 ```